arash-simuland/cedars/presentation.md

 > **"Tool that carries the least amount of inventory with the least amount of risk - immune against targeted realistic scenarios"**

 ### **Unique Value Proposition**
-> **"This complex PAR-perpetual dynamic with emergency connections cannot be modeled by off-the-shelf software - it requires custom simulation development"**
+> **"This level of operational complexity requires custom simulation development - delivering results that off-the-shelf solutions simply cannot match"**

 ---